Urabewe/OllamaVision/README.md

 This extension is for [SwarmUI](https://github.com/mcmonkeyprojects/SwarmUI) a Web-UI frontend for ComfyUI.
 If you haven't already, go there and install now.
 If you're here I would imagine you already have it running.

 This extension connects to [Ollama](https://ollama.com/) as a backend for image analysis.
 You will need to install this and download a LLAVA based Vision model such as llama3.2-vision.
 Ollama's website has a full, extensive library of models to choose from.
 I have been using [benzie/llava-phi-3](https://ollama.com/benzie/llava-phi-3) with a lot of success.
+I have reports of [MoondreamV2](https://ollama.com/library/moondream) working well also which is even smaller at 1.8b.
 Though I would suggest trying a few models based on your specs.
-For the use of this extension a 3B model will do just fine.
+For the use of this extension a 3B or smaller model will do just fine.

 This is the BETA version, as of right now there is not a built in screenshot tool.
 You will have to use either Windows built-in snip tool "Windows+Shift+S" to grab a screenshot or another tool of your choice.
 You can then paste it into the extension directly.
 Any image you have saved in the clipboard can be pasted to the extension.
 I.E. "right click, copy image, paste into OllamaVision".
 You can also choose any file you might have saved on your drive(s).